+"Choice" indicator (%).

+SpO: Ensuring permeability of study Number of study programmes implemented jointly by

 programmes offered by universities two or more universities;

-Number of university subjects accessible at individual
+, Number of university subjects accessible at individual

 universities;

 Number of universities - holders of ECTS Label.

-KAoC: Attractive region (communication) T
+KAoC: Attractive region (communication)

-StO: Creating a new image of the region Existence of Regional Marketing, a regional brand and a marketing
+StO: Creating a new image of the region Existence of Regional Marketing, a regional brand and a

-/Brno as an area for advanced knowledge plan
+/Brno as an area for advanced knowledge marketing plan

 economy with talented, creative and active

 people, top scientific teams, global

 competitive knowledge companies with a

 support of modern public administration

-which creates unique beneficial conditions Frietones of an averaging the brand
+which creates unique beneficial conditions

 SpO: Creating Governance = conditions for Existence of an executive team managing the brand

-planning and implementation of communication activities in the region/Brno
+planning and implementation of

+communication activities in the region/Brno

 SpO: To create a regional brand Definition of regional brand

 SpO: Creating a network of external Number of external ambassadors

-ambassadors Number of external ambassadors
+ambassadors

-SpO: To link up important stakeholders of the Number of represented stakeholders in a working group;
+SpO: To link up important stakeholders of Number of represented stakeholders in a working group;

-innovation ecosystem for brand building as Number of partners using the brand.
+the innovation ecosystem for brand building Number of partners using the brand.

-part of VVIP and using advantages arising out Training or partitions doining the strainer
+as part of VVIP and using advantages arising

-of the co-ownership of a strong brand
+out of the co-ownership of a strong brand

 StO: Creating a new image of the region Equity brand of the Region - a system of parameters measuring

 /Brno region (implementation, management efficiency of the brand (regularly measured every 2 years) for

 and monitoring of results) as an area of target groups (image, knowledge,)

 advanced knowledge economy: i) a centre of

 innovative business; ii) a research and

 development centre, iii) a good quality

 education centre.
-Respecting DNA of the

-region: Quality of life/Attractive for life La succession than distance in a discount of Durand Facility
+Respecting DNA of the region: Quality of life/Attractive for life

 SpO: To increase the awareness and Increase in the determined parameters of Brand Equity

-attractiveness of the region in the target group:
+attractiveness of the region in the target Increase in the determined parameters of Brand Equity

+group:

 TALENT (Czech and abroad):

-• talented university applicants;
+talented university applicants;

 scientists for scientific centres;

 specialists for technology oriented

 companies.

 INVESTOR (Czech and abroad):

-Start-up - starting businessmen who were
+• Start-up - starting businessmen who were

 previously employed;

 • ZIF - companies implementing R&D (Chief

 Technology Officer)

 RESIDENT:

 Parents of children age 10-13;

 Teachers at secondary schools (technical

 subjects, fields).